-I had read that modafinil was something that should not be taken if one suffers from high blood pressure, has had chest pains or has had an irregular heart beat.
+I had read that modafinil should not be taken if one suffers from high blood pressure, has had chest pains or has had an irregular heartbeat.
 I also read that modafinil should not be taken if the user drinks excessive amounts of alcohol.
 As it happens, I have extremely high blood pressure, I have chest pains at least once a week (conservative estimate) and I drink twelve beers a day.

 What’s the worst that can happen, am I right?

-So Monday I dropped my first 200 mg tablet of ModAlert and let me tell you, it was something else!
-The hype was for real, these little bitties can really pack a wallop!
+So, Monday, I dropped my first 200 mg tablet of Modalert and let me tell you, it was something else!
+The hype was for real, these little pills can really pack a wallop!

 Modafinil is supposed to make you work better and feel better.
 It’s frequently used to treat night shift work disorder.
 In my case, I couldn’t get any work done because I was overtly aware of my every move.
 The first rush was one of self-realization with full body sensations.